 With choral singing, beautiful decorations, and the scent of roasted almonds wafting through the crisp, cold air, it really feels like stepping into a winter wonderland.
 In addition to German specialties like glühwein, bratwurst, and gingerbread, you’ll find tons of delicious maple products, local handicrafts, and unique Christmas gift ideas for everyone on your list.

 Quebec City’s German Christmas Market is set out in the Town Hall square and gardens every year.
-Unfortunately, the 2020 edition has been canceled due to the pandemic but organizers hope to be able to come back in force in 2021.
+In 2022 the market will be open from November 24th to December 23rd.

 Take a Spin on Patinoire de la Place d’Youville